-There are four main areas detailed in Attachment 1 that must be covered by this plan: cyber security awareness, physical security, electronic access controls for Low Impact External Routable Connectivity and Dial-up Connectivity, and cyber security incident response.
+There are four main-subject matter areas, as detailed identified in Attachment 1, that must be covered by this-the cyber security plan: (1) cyber security awareness, (2) physical security controls, (3) electronic access controls for Low Impact External Routable Connectivity LERC and Dial-up Connectivity, and cyber security incident (4) Cyber Security Incident response.

-Requirement R2 Attachment 1
+Requirement R2, Attachment 1

-Attachment 1 contains the elements that must be in the cyber security plan(s).
-The SDT's intent is to allow entities that have a combination of high, medium, and low impact BES Cyber Systems the flexibility to choose to cover their low impact BES Cyber Systems (or any subset) under their programs used for the high or medium impact BES Cyber Systems and not maintain two separate programs.
-Guidance for each of the 4 subject matter areas of Attachment 1 is provided below.
+As noted, Attachment 1 contains the elements sections that must be in the cyber security plan(s).
+The SDT's intent is to allow entities that have a combination of high, medium, and low impact BES Cyber Systems the flexibility to choose, if desired, to cover their low impact BES Cyber Systems (or any subset) under their programs used for the high or medium impact BES Cyber Systems and not rather than maintain two separate programs.
+Guidance for each of the 4 four subject matter areas of Attachment 1 is provided below.

-Requirement R2 Attachment 1 - Security Awareness
+Requirement R2, Attachment 1, Section 1 - Cyber Security Awareness

-The intent of the security awareness program is for entities to reinforce good cyber security practices with their personnel at least once every 15 calendar months.
-It is up to the entity as to the topics and how it schedules these topics.
-The Responsible Entity should be able to produce the awareness material that was delivered and the delivery method(s) (posters, emails, topics at staff meetings, etc.) that were used.
-The SDT does not intend that the Responsible Entity must maintain lists of recipients and track the reception of the awareness material by personnel.
+The intent of the cyber security awareness program is for entities to reinforce good cyber security practices with their personnel at least once every 15 calendar months.
+It is up to tThe entity as to has the discretion to determine the topics to be addressed and how it the manner in which it will communicate schedules these topics.
+The As evidence of compliance, the Responsible Entity should be able to produce the awareness material that was delivered and according to the delivery method(s) (e.g., posters, emails, or topics at staff meetings, etc.) that were used.
+The SDT does not intend that the Responsible Entity must is not required to maintain lists of recipients and track the reception of the awareness material by personnel.

-Although the focus of the awareness is cyber security, it does not mean that only technologyrelated topics can be used in the program.
-Appropriate physical security topics (e.g. tailgating awareness and protection of badges for physical security, "If you see something, say something" campaigns, etc.) are valid for cyber security awareness.
+Although the focus of the awareness is cyber security, it does not mean that only technology-related topics can be used-included in the program.
+Appropriate physical security topics (e.g., tailgating awareness and protection of badges for physical security, or "If you see something, say something" campaigns, etc.) are valid for cyber security awareness.
 The intent is to cover topics concerning any aspect of the protection of BES Cyber Systems.

-Requirement R2 Attachment 1 - Physical Security
+Requirement R2, Attachment 1, Section 2 - Physical Security Controls

-The Responsible Entity must document and implement controls to restrict physical access to the low impact BES Cyber Systems at a BES asset and Low Impact BES Cyber System Electronic Access Points (LEAP) (see Electronic Access Controls section below).
-If the LEAP is located within the BES asset and inherits the same controls outlined in element 2, this can be noted by the Responsible Entity to avoid duplicate documentation of the same controls.
+The Responsible Entity must document and implement controls methods to restrict-control physical access to (1) the low impact BES Cyber Systems at a BES-assets containing low impact BES Cyber System(s) and (2) Low Impact BES Cyber System Electronic Access Points-LEAPs, if any (see Electronic Access Controls section below).
+If the LEAP is located within the BES asset and inherits the same controls outlined in element Section 2, this can be noted by the Responsible Entity in either its policies or cyber security plan(s) to avoid duplicate documentation of the same controls.
 If the LEAP is located at another location, possibly a location without any BES Cyber Systems, then separate documentation and implementation of the physical security controls of the LEAP are required.